 It’s a Tuesday morning in a co-working space, downtown Austin, Miami, or maybe even the Brooklyn Navy Yard.
 You see, the startup world has been migrating because San Francisco got too popular and expensive, and because every ambitious twenty-four-year-old needs a story about leaving somewhere and starting anew.
 In this co-working space, with its whiteboards covered with arrows connecting words like SCALE and MVP, its cold brew on tap, and monitors displaying live data on the latest amount of Claude Credits owned by the startup, there’s a young man with a Patagonia vest.

 He isn’t just wearing a Patagonia vest.
-He’s wearing the Patagonia vest: navy blue, $229 retail.
-The model synonymous with finance and tech is the “Midtown Uniform.”
-He’s on a call, saying things like “we need to be thoughtful about our go-to-market plan” and “the unit economics are starting to make sense.”
-His MacBook has seventeen tabs.
-One is a slide deck titled Series A — Confidential.
-Another is X. His post says: “Founders: your biggest competition isn’t another startup.
+He’s wearing the Patagonia vest: navy blue and $229 retail.
+In the past 20 years, it’s become synonymous with finance and tech, becoming the “Midtown Uniform.”
+He’s on a call, talking about how they need to be thoughfulk about their go-to-market and that “the unit economics are starting to make sense.”
+The MacBook he’s using has seventeen tabs.
+Claude code is open, of course, alongside a slide deck titled Series A (Confidential).
+Another is X. His post, which he made while sipping on black coffee in the morning, has seventy-four likes.
+It says: “Founders, your biggest competition isn’t another startup.
 It’s yourself.”
-It has seventy-four likes.

-He’s building a machine learning platform that connects dog walkers with dog owners, and he has a $500,000 pre-seed check from a general partner who went to college with his older brother.
-The check buys four employees, a pivot to “pet wellness,” and a group of young social media interns.
-In the next few months, it’ll pay for the dissolution of the company and the another experience section on his LinkedIn.
+The machine learning platform he’s build connects dog walkers and dog owners, and he’s got a $500,000 pre-seed check.
+The general partner who signed it went to college with his older brother.
+The check buys four employees, an eventual rebrand to pet wellness, a young group of growth interns (and perhaps an abg CMO).
+In the next four months, of course, it’ll also pay for the dissolution of the company as well as the right to add another experience to his Linkedin headline.

 He will then raise another fund.

 The startup culture blurred the lines between solving a problem and creating a problem to sell the solution.
-The Patagonia vest isn’t the problem, but the Symptom.
-The problem is a culture that rewards the act of building so generously, with public exposure, guaranteed capital, and attention (packaged into a “cohort”).
-Performance itself has become lucrative, not the product.
+The Patagonia vest represents the symptom of the culture, and the overarching problem is a culture that rewards the act of building overly generously.
+Public exposure, guaranteed capital, and attention packaged into a cohort have made performance, and not the product and execution, lucrative.

 Students watching from the outside only see the vest and the check.
 They want in.
 Of course they do.
 The question no one’s been asking is: in to what, exactly?